hardcodes/lmtyas/README.md

     - the id (= file name) of the secret
     - the key/iv that were used to encrypt the secret before storing it to disk
 - The link will be enrypted with the RSA public key of the web service.
-- data is stored on disk (encrypted by web service RSA public key):
+- data is stored on disk (encrypted by a randomly chosen generated AES key and IV using AES in CBC mode which itself are encrypted using the web service RSA public key):
+    - AES key and IV
     - receiver
     - context
     - secret (AES encrypted by random key/iv)